surniaulula/wpsso/readme.txt

 	* None.
 * **Improvements**
 	* Added a new "WebSite Publisher Type" option under the SSO &gt; Essential Settings &gt; Google tab.
-	* Renamed the "User for Person Social Profile" option to "WebSite Publisher Person"
+	* Renamed the "User for Person Social Profile" option to "WebSite Publisher (Person)"
 	* Removed the "Knowledge Graph for Home Page" option.
 * **Bugfixes**
 	* Fixed possible duplicate Organization markup in the home page.